Skip to main content

 When Doing Your Job Well Becomes a Liability: The High Cost of Integrity in Puerto Rico

-Today, December 5, 2025, Puerto Rico lost a public servant who, by all accounts, was doing exactly what a Secretary of the Department of Consumer Affairs (DACO) is supposed to do: defend the people.
+Today, December 5, 2025, Puerto Rico lost a public servant who, by all accounts, was doing precisely what a Secretary of the Department of Consumer Affairs (DACO) is supposed to do: defend the people.
 The dismissal of Valerie Rodríguez Erazo is not just another political headline; it is a symptom of a systemic issue that many professionals in my field know all too well.

 In plain English: **she did her job.** And unfortunately, in many power structures, doing the job effectively is considered a capital sin.